-CV32E40X offers support for execution-based debug according to [RISC-V-DEBUG].
+CV32E40X offers support for execution-based debug according to [RISC-V-DEBUG] (only) if DEBUG = 1.

-Note: As execution based debug is used, the Debug Module region, as defined by the DM\REGION\START and DM\REGION\END parameters, needs to support code execution, loads and stores when CV32E40X is in debug mode.
+Note: As execution based debug is used, the Debug Module region, as defined by the DM_REGION_START and DM_REGION_END parameters, needs to support code execution, loads and stores when CV32E40X is in debug mode.
 In order to achieve this CV32E40X overrules the PMA settings for the Debug Module region when it is in debug mode (see Physical Memory Attribution (PMA)).